pankonen/CIRC/pi/hamclock/README.md

 # Prepare the Raspberry Pi

-## Burn the micro SD card with Raspberry Pi Operating System using the Raspberry Pi Imager:
+## Let's load the micro SD card with Raspberry Pi Operating System using the Raspberry Pi Imager:

 ### Before getting started, You'll need to have some tools on your machine.